With the release of HMD risin 8core CPI use, we put together the best bang for the buck. Video editing p.c for just 998$.

-We start to see both graphics cards being used and the dual arcs for eighties are a whopping four percent faster.
+We start to see both graphics cards being used and the dual arcs for the eighties are a whopping four percent faster.
 That’s right.
 We saved a whole seven seconds.
 The same test and four K resource and three percent faster speed away.

-Now let’s move on to the toughest test, which is for four K clips scaled into a four K project with each one having two Lutts and film grain applied and two of those cliffs being reversed.
-This super complex render is where I expected do graphics cards to finally shine and we got a massive improvement of one percent.
+Now let’s move on to the toughest test, which is for four K clips scaled into a 4K project with each 1 having Lutts and film grain applied and 2 of those cliffs being reversed.
+This super complex render is where I expected to 2 do graphics cards to finally shine and we a massive improvement of 1percent.

-Now, this really doesn’t make sense at first, but when you start monitoring GPE usage, you’ll notice that Premier Pro is either using one or the other and kind of switching back and forth instead of using both of them at the same time.
+Now, this really doesn’t make sense at first, but when you start monitoring GPE usage, you’ll notice that Premiere Pro is either using one or the other and kind of switching back and forth instead of using both of them at the same time.